dinaizida/liri-node-app/README.md

   * Plot of the movie.
   * Actors in the movie.

+  If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

 -liri.js do-what-it-says
 LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

+In addition to logging the data to your terminal/bash window, output the data to a .txt file called log.txt.

 # Technologies Used: